piwe-nordic/sdk-nrf/lib/bin/lwm2m_carrier/doc/app_integration.rst

    This event indicates that the :ref:`nrf_modem` is initialized and can be used.
    (See :ref:`req_appln_limitations`).

+:c:macro:`LWM2M_CARRIER_EVENT_CERTS_INIT`
+   This event indicates that the CA certificates must be provisioned to the modem by the application.
+   The LwM2M carrier library expects the application to assign the event data :c:member:`lwm2m_carrier_event_t.data` to a structure :c:type:`ca_cert_tags_t`.
+   This structure must contain the security tags that indicate where the CA certificates are stored in the modem.
+   See :ref:`lwm2m_carrier` library for an example of how these certificates are written to the modem using :ref:`modem_key_mgmt` library.
+   The LwM2M carrier library will apply these certificates during certain out-of-band FOTA operations.

 :c:macro:`LWM2M_CARRIER_EVENT_CONNECTING`, :c:macro:`LWM2M_CARRIER_EVENT_CONNECTED`, :c:macro:`LWM2M_CARRIER_EVENT_DISCONNECTING`, :c:macro:`LWM2M_CARRIER_EVENT_DISCONNECTED`
    These events indicate that the device is connecting to or disconnecting from the LTE network.
    They occur during the bootstrapping process, startup, and during FOTA.